-The only other rooms downstairs are the man cave (yes I know my husband is very lucky to actually have such a space), laundry room, the foyer area leading to the upstairs main floor and a bonus room; which right now is just extra storage space and the cat’s room (she’s a spoiled little fur-baby).
+The only other rooms downstairs are the man cave (yes, my husband is a lucky man), laundry room, the foyer area leading to the upstairs main floor and a bonus room; which right now is just extra storage space and the cat’s room (she’s a spoiled little fur-baby).

 Our home was built in the mid-seventies and unfortunately this bathroom, along with much of the rest of the house, was still stuck there.

 The first task was to begin removing the wallpaper.
 I had already removed wallpaper in the upstairs hallway using a steamer that a friend was nice enough to lend us and it came off like a dream.
 So, of course I was feeling cocky, assuming that this would be just as easy.
 Especially since only half of the walls were covered with wallpaper.
-The bottom half had faux wood paneling that ran up to the chair railing, which tied in with the paneling on the walls in the man cave.
+The bottom half had faux wood paneling that ran up to the chair railing.
 My cockiness soon disappeared.
 This wallpaper was nothing like the wallpaper upstairs.
 It was more like the thinnest, slickest wrapping paper I’d ever used.
 I could get the actual wallpaper off in small sections but the backing and glue was another story.

-I used the steamer to get the paper off and after some research; decided that the best way to tackle the glue was with a hot soapy water and an old spackling knife.
-This didn’t cost any money since we had the tools.
+I used the steamer to get the paper off and after some research; decided that the best way to tackle the glue was with a hot soapy water mixture and an old spackling knife.
+This didn’t cost any money since we had the tools and materials.
 Not to mention there were no harsh chemicals to breathe in in such a small space.
 I wanted to preserve the drywall so we wouldn’t have to replace any.
 This meant being careful not to get it too wet or press too hard with the knife so as not to create any gauge marks.
-I used an old paintbrush with stiff bristles to wet an area with the warm to hot soapy water mixture, in order to soften the glue, allowing it to separate from the wall.
-I then took the spackling knife and began slowly scraping away the glue and backing.
+I used an old paintbrush with stiff bristles to wet an area with the warm to mixture.
+This softened up the glue and helped it to separate from the wall.
+Using the spackling knife, I scraped away the glue and backing.
 I will not lie; this process was extremely tedious and very messy!
 I would highly recommend a drop cloth for this part to catch some of the mess and a shop-vac to clean up.

 We also had a medicine cabinet mirror that we planned on replacing with a regular hanging mirror.
-I personally don’t like medicine cabinets and this one was not only incredibly outdated but also was placed so high that anyone under 5’8″ would have a hard time seeing more than just their head in the mirror.
-This meant my husband had to hang a section of drywall over the hole left by the medicine cabinet and mud the seams in order to prep it for paint.
+I personally don’t like medicine cabinets.
+This one was not only incredibly outdated but also was placed so high that anyone under 5’8″ would have a hard time seeing more than just their head in the mirror.
+My husband had to hang a section of drywall over the hole and mud the seams in order to prep it for paint.
 Thank goodness he’s good at doing that type of stuff!

 Now it was time to paint!
 In order to save us some money we kept the faux paneling and decided to paint it along with the existing trim in the same Cameo White.
 We figured that this would not only provide us some cost savings but would also brighten up the space.
 I had just done a small accent wall in my dining room and wanted to do the same thing here to give the space more character.
-I decided to have the wall behind the toilet be my accent wall and I chose Behr Marquee Hampton Surf for the color.
+The wall behind the toilet would be my accent wall and I chose Behr Marquee Hampton Surf for the color.
 The remaining three walls would be in Behr Marquee Park Avenue.

-Given that this bathroom was going to be used primarily whenever people were hanging out in the man cave I wanted to keep the decor rustic and industrial.
+In keeping with the tone set by the man cave, I opted for a rustic/industrial vibe.
 I found a Pin on Pinterest to create a towel bar and toilet paper dispenser out of cast iron pipe.
-I loved the look of this and decided to give it a try.
 I bought the pipe in black cast iron so that all I had to do was spray it with clear Minwax ($8) to seal and protect it.
 The total cost of the project was approximately $25 and definitely one that I would recommend.
 You can check out the how to using the links below.
 If you don’t want to go through the process of making them you can also purchase them using the links below.